 - Bandwidth-limiting the signal can create audible distortion.
 Anti-alias filtering with a steep slope creates audible time domain distortion in the pass-band.

 - Higher sampling rates (alternately, oversampling) give a wider transition band, making a gradual filter slope, reducing this pass-band distortion.

 - The frequencies needed for transient response to sound transparent, may be higher than the frequencies that people can hear as pure tones.

 Of course, these points are not unique to digital audio.
 To get transparent transient response, every step in the recording chain must preserve high frequencies.
 You must use microphones with extended high frequency response, position them close enough to the musicians to capture the frequencies, etc.

 Monty says: a properly encoded Ogg file (or MP3, or AAC file) will be indistinguishable from the original at a moderate bitrate.
-Whether that is true depends on one’s definition of “moderate”.
+This is downright false — yet it depends on one’s definition of “moderate”.
 Trained listeners of high quality recordings on high quality equipment can reliably differentiate lossy compressed audio even at high bit rates (like 320 kbps MP3).

 A/B/X testing the highest quality recordings in my collection, I can reliably distinguish MP3 up to about 200 kbps rates, using LAME 3.99.5, which is one of the best encoders.
 With some specialize recordings (jangling keys, castanets) I can differentiate them at the max 320 kbps rate.
 Most MP3s are done at 128 to 160 kbps thus could be differentiated from the original.

-In short, if you are a trained critical listener of high quality recordings on high quality equipment, you can hear the difference of MP3 and other lossy compression, unless you use the best modern encoders at higher than average bit rates (say 256 kbps minimum to be safe).
+In short, if you are an experienced critical listener of high quality recordings on high quality equipment, you can hear the difference of MP3 and other lossy compression.

 I’ve also got a few thoughts on dynamic range and 16 vs 24-bit.
 That’s a whole ‘nuther discussion.